johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 The first card you insert into the hub will be called **sda** and the second card you insert into the hub will be known as **sdb**.
 So be careful about which card you insert first and which card you insert second.

+Before we are ready to do the actual cloning we must first be sure the SD cards are not mounted.
+To do this, just press the eject button in the upper right corner of the pi's touch screen.
+If any cards show up in the pulldown list then press these to unmount them.
+You will get a message saying that it is safe to remove the media.
+Cards in the list which are grayed out are already unmounted.
+Encrypted cards may not even show up in the list because they are impossible to mount in the first place.

 Now we are ready to copy all the information from the encrypted card to the blank card.
 Run the following command in the pi's terminal window.
 Carefull - the following command assumes that the encrypted card with all your precious data is know to the pi as **sda**.